datarobot/datarobot-user-models/README.md

   - Multi value it is assumed that the first value is the negative class probability, the second is the positive class probability
 - There is a single pkl/pth/h5 file present.
 - Your model uses one of the above frameworks.

 ### Custom hooks for Python and R models
-If the assumptions mentioned above are incorrect for your model, **drum** supports several hooks for custom code.
+If the assumptions mentioned above are incorrect for your model, DRUM supports several hooks for custom code.
 If needed, include any necessary hooks in a file called `custom.py` for Python models or `custom.R` for R models alongside your model artifacts in your model folder:

 > Note: The following hook signatures are written with Python 3 type annotations.
 The Python types match the following R types: